 HOW TO DECLARE INCOME TAX INVESTMENTS?

-At the end of each year, banks, brokers, and institutions are responsible for sending the income reports of their respective investments to each investor.
+At the end of each year for assets management, banks, brokers, and institutions are responsible for sending the income reports of their respective investments to each investor.
 This includes the data that must be declared in the income tax already calculated.

 WHICH INVESTMENTS SHOULD BE DECLARED AND HOW TO MAKE THE DECLARATION: